Bisonai/orakl-docs/en/developers-guide/vrf.md

 }
 ```

 This function calls the `requestRandomWords()` function defined in `COORDINATOR` contract, and passes `keyHash`, `callbackGasLimit`, `numWords` and `refundRecipient` as arguments.
 The payment for service is sent through `msg.value` to the `requestRandomWords()` in `COORDINATOR` contract.
 If the payment is larger than expected payment, exceeding payment is returned to the `refundRecipient` address.
 Eventually, it generates a request for random words.
+To accurately specify msg.value for the requestRandomWords function, please refer to the explanation on how to [`estimate the service fee`](vrf.md#get-estimated-service-fee).

 In the section below, you can find more detailed explanation of how request for random words using temporary account works.